Talking About Your Illness with Loved Ones

 EXAMPLE: may get weaker, or that time may be shorter than we hope.

-EXAMPLE: spend time with family, maintain independence, be comfortable, live as long as possible, fight the illness, die a natural death, not be a burden, be mentally aware, etc.
+EXAMPLE: spend time with the important people in my life, maintain independence, be comfortable, live as long as possible, fight the illness, die a natural death, not be a burden, be mentally aware, etc.

 Everyone is different and there are lots of healthy ways to cope.
-You can use the list included in the downloadable PDF to help you identify approaches to live well despite the illness.
+You can use the list included in the downloadable PDF to help you identify approaches to live well.

 Why is this important?

 Thinking about and sharing your wishes will give you more control over your care.
 It also helps to prepare your loved ones to make decisions for you if you can’t make them at some point in the future.
-Talking with your family ahead of time will ease the burden on your family of making hard decisions for you if you can’t speak for yourself.
+Talking with the important people in your life ahead of time will ease the burden on them of making hard decisions for you if you can’t speak for yourself.

 You may find it helpful to bring other people to your visit.

-You can choose to bring the person who is your Health Care Agent, other family members, or a close friend to your visit so they can be a part of the conversation.
+You can choose to bring the person who is your Health Care Agent or another important person in your life to your visit so they can be a part of the conversation.

 Talking about the future won’t change your ongoing care.